Miguel Hidalgo y Costilla

 A professor at the Colegio de San Nicolás Obispo in Valladolid, Hidalgo was influenced by Enlightenment ideas, which contributed to his ouster in 1792.
 He served in a church in Colima and then in Dolores.
 After his arrival, he was shocked by the rich soil he had found.
 He tried to help the poor by showing them how to grow olives and grapes, but in New Spain (modern Mexico) growing these crops was discouraged or prohibited by colonial authorities to prevent competition with imports from Spain.
-On 16 September 1810 he gave the Cry of Dolores, a speech calling upon the people to protect the interest of their King Ferdinand VII, held captive during the Peninsular War, by revolting against the European-born Spaniards who had overthrown the Spanish Viceroy José de Iturrigaray.
+On 16 September 1810, he gave the Cry of Dolores, a speech calling upon the people to protect the interest of King Ferdinand VII, held captive as part of the Peninsular War, by revolting against the peninsulares who had overthrown Viceroy José de Iturrigaray.

-He marched across Mexico and gathered an army of nearly 90,000 poor farmers and Mexican civilians who attacked Spanish Peninsular and Criollo elites.
-Hidalgo's troops lacked training and were poorly armed.
+Hidalgo marched across Mexico and gathered an army of nearly 90,000 irregulars who attacked peninsular and criollo elites.
+Hidalgo's insurgent army accumulated initial victories on its way to Mexico City, but his troops ultimately lacked training and were poorly armed.
 These troops ran into an army of well-trained and armed Spanish troops in the Battle of Calderón Bridge and were defeated.
 After the battle, Hidalgo and his remaining troops fled north, but Hidalgo was betrayed, captured and executed.

 Early years

 Hidalgo was the second-born child of Cristóbal Hidalgo y Costilla Espinoza de los Monteros and Ana María Gallaga Mandarte Villaseñor, both criollos.
 On his maternal side, he was of Basque ancestry.
 His most recent identifiable Spanish ancestor was his maternal great-grandfather, who was from Durango, Biscay.
 On his paternal side, he descended from criollo families native to Tejupilco, which were well-respected within the criollo community.
 Hidalgo's father was an hacienda manager in Valladolid, Michoacán, where Hidalgo spent the majority of his life.
 Eight days after his birth, Hidalgo was baptized into the Catholic faith in the parish church of Cuitzeo de los Naranjos.
 Hidalgo's parents had three other sons; José Joaquín, Manuel Mariano, and José María, before their mother died when Hildalgo was nine years old.
-A step brother named Mariano was born later.
+A half-brother named Mariano was born later.

-In 1759, Charles III of Spain ascended to the throne of Spain; he soon sent out a visitor-general with the power to investigate and reform all parts of colonial government.
+In 1759, Charles III ascended the Spanish throne; he soon sent out a visitor-general with the power to investigate and reform all parts of colonial government.
 During this period, Cristóbal was determined that Miguel and his younger brother Joaquín should both enter the priesthood and hierarchy of the Catholic Church.
 Being of significant means he paid for all of his sons to receive the best education the region had to offer.
 After receiving private instruction, likely from the priest of the neighboring parish, Hidalgo was ready for further education.